-Few people are going to spend more money on anything else in their lives than they will spend on a house.
+Few people will spend more money on anything else in their lives than they will spend on a house.
 If this is your first home purchase, you may not be fully familiar with all the ins and outs of the process.
-When you enter into a contract to buy a home, there are very good reasons that this contract should be contingent on having it inspected by a professional, licensed home inspector.
+When you enter into a contract to buy a home, there are excellent reasons that this contract should be contingent on having it inspected by a professional, licensed home inspector.

 Protecting Your Family’s Safety

 During a home inspection, the inspector will check the physical structure and major systems of the home.
 As the prospective buyer, this will let you know that there is nothing unsafe about the home before you or your family move into it.